breakintoprogram/next-bbc-basic/MANUAL.md

 Mode for MODE 1 should work as per BBC Basic specifications but currently only supports 0 and 6 due to a memory mapping issue I need to resolve.

+All types are valid for Mode 0.
+Mode 1 only recognises type 0, 1 and 3.

 ### VDU

-The VDU command is a work-in-progress with a handful of mappings implemented
+The VDU command is a work-in-progress with a handful of mappings implemented:

+- `VDU 8` Backspace
+- `VDU 9` Advance one character
+- `VDU 10` Line feed
+- `VDU 11` Move cursor up one line
+- `VDU 12` CLS
+- `VDU 13` Carriage return
+- `VDU 17` COLOUR col
+- `VDU 18` GCOL mode, col
+- `VDU 19` COLOUR l, r, g, b
+- `VDU 22` Mode n
+- `VDU 25` PLOT mode, x, y
+- `VDU 30` Home cursor
+- `VDU 31` TAB(x, y)

+Examples:

+`VDU 25,64,128,88` Plot point in middle of screen

+`VDU 22,1` Change to Mode 1

 ## STAR commands